Ski Cortina d'Ampezzo

-Cortina d'Ampezzo is one of Italy's most famous and extensive ski towns.
-The resort staged the Winter Olympics in the 1950s and is a popular stop on the World Cup skiing circuit for the women's speed disciplines.
+Cortina d'Ampezzo is one of Italy's most famous and extensive ski resorts.
+The town staged the Winter Olympics in the 1950s and is a popular stop on the World Cup skiing circuit for the women's speed disciplines.

 Yet outside Italy and the neighbouring countries, the resort is not particularly well-known.
 Other ski areas such as the Val Gardena feature in the holiday company brochures, while Cortina remains very much the preserve of the independent skier.